EugeniyKiyashko/DevExtreme-dxDemos/demos/PivotGrid - Excel Export Enhancements.md

 The [current PivotGrid export implementation](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxPivotGrid/Configuration/export/) is very limited and does not allow you to customize Excel files in the following ways:

-- customize cell appearence
+- customize cells appearence
 - add a custom header and footer
-- use custom format
+- use custom cells format
 - export the Fields Panel
 - add new worksheets
 - work with comments and notes